shenymo/Surfing/README.md

 <details>
 <summary>3.
 Routing Rules</summary>

-GitHub Actions automatically builds at 6 AM Beijing Time every day to ensure the rules are up to date.
+GitHub Actions automatically builds at 6 AM Beijing Time every day to ensure the CN rules are up to date.
+[Wiki](https://github.com/MetaCubeX/meta-rules-dat)

 > The routing rules are all linked online and automatically updated every 24 hours.